 In most housing covered by the Fair Housing Act, assistance animals such as ESAs are not treated as pets.

-That means landlords generally may not charge standard pet deposits, monthly pet rent, or pet fees just because you have an ESA.
-You can still be responsible for any damage your animal actually causes.
+That means housing providers generally may not charge standard pet deposits, monthly pet rent, or pet fees solely because you have an approved ESA accommodation.
+You can still be responsible for actual damage your animal causes.

 Yes, when you have proper ESA documentation and the apartment is covered by the Fair Housing Act.
 Even buildings with a no pet policy must consider assistance animal requests as a reasonable accommodation, unless a valid exception applies.